okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 If true, filters (see below) will be need to match results exactly instead of using the default 'contains' filtering

 #### row_limit=[row limit]
 The default limit on the number of records to return is 10,000.
-Add this parameter to change this.
+Add this parameter to change it.
 Note the hard maximum allowed is 100,000.

 ### Filtering